 Giving the kids chores is good for them but I also like to make it work in my favor too.
 They can really be a help to me even from an early age!

 When you think about a four year old doing chores, you might be imagining a toddler dragging a broom around or dripping dishwater all over the floor.
 Its really important to me to make sure I’m giving my little ones jobs that they can actually tackle and do a good job at!
-Finding age appropriate chores is the way to go.

-“Starting them young” doesn’t need to mean starting your kids with chores they aren’t coordinated enough for yet.
+“Starting them young” doesn’t need to mean starting your younger kids with chores they aren’t coordinated enough for yet.
 They’ll get to the point where they can easily manage a broom soon enough.

 When they’re little, its going to be much more helpful to find jobs that they can actually excel at instead.
 And your child won’t get frustrated with a job that they can’t actually do well yet.